abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

         ![](.././media/enter-ubuntu-k8s-credentials.png "Enter ubuntu-k8s credentials")

-        > **Note**: To paste any value in the Putty terminal, just copy the values from anywhere and then right-click on the terminal to paste the copied value.
+        > **Note:** To paste any value in the Putty terminal, just copy the values from anywhere and then right-click on the terminal to paste the copied value.

 1. Login to the **Root user account** using sudo command; enter the following command and then provide **password** - ```demo@pass123``` when prompted for the password.